-Regulations and curricula for 2012 may be amended.
-General regulations and information appear in the General Information and Regulations Prospectus.

-Although the information contained in this Faculty Prospectus has been compiled as accurately as possible, Council and Senate accept no responsibility for any errors and omissions which may occur.
-The University retains the right to amend any regulation or condition without prior notice.

-The information is correct up to 31 October 2011.
+This Prospectus is only valid for 2015 as regulations and syllabi may be amended for 2014.
+The general regulations and further information appear in the General Information and Regulation Prospectus.
+Although the information contained in this Prospectus has been compiled as accurately as possible, it is possible that errors and omissions have inadvertently occurred, for which we apologise in advance.
+The University reserves the right to amend any regulation or stipulation without notice.
+The information is correct up to 30 October 2015.

-The fact that particulars of a specific course or field of study have been included in this Faculty Prospectus does not necessarily mean that such course or field of study will be offered in 2012 or any consecutive year.
+The fact that particulars of a specific module or programme have been included in this Prospectus does not necessarily mean that the module or programme will be offered in 2015.

-This Faculty Prospectus must be read in conjunction with the General Information and Regulations Prospectus.
+This Prospectus must be read in conjunction with the General Information and Regulations Prospectus 2015.